zeditor01/cdc_examples/C013_LDAP.md

 * Implementing authentication and authorisation for CDC Administration Users with an LDAP Server.
 * Using CDC Management Console with an embedded Access Server.

-It does not.
+It does not attempt to cover all of CDC's security features.
+Comprehensive details of all CDC security features is covered in

 It does not attempt to cover all the product's security features.
-Comprehensive details of the product's features are covered in <a href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>
+Comprehensive details of the product's features are covered in <a> href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>

 TLS Encryption is covered in [14.
 CDC Security - TLS Encryption.](C014_TLS.md)